RDBarman2001/LIBRARY-API/README.md

 ## /books/issued/by-user

-GET: Get all issued books
+GET: Get all issued books✔

 ## /books/issued/withFine

-GET: Get all issued books with fine
+GET: Get all issued books with fine✔

 Subscription Types
-Basic (3 months) Standard (6 months) Premium (12 months)
+Basic (3 months)
+Standard (6 months)
+Premium (12 months)

+> > Dates will be in MM/DD/YYYY format
-If the subscription date is 01/08/22 and Subscription type is Standard the valid till date will be 01/02/23
+> > If the subscription date is 01/08/22 and Subscription type is Standard the valid till date will be 01/02/23

 If he has an issued book and the issued book is to be returned at 01/01/23 If he missed the date of return, then he gts a fine of Rs.
 100./